 Their reputation grew based on their inherent integrity and the waiting room was never a sombre place with Jean around.

 When Paul decided to retire in 1999 I was honoured to be offered the opportunity to take on his role in the practice with Clare and Janice taking on the practice administration work from Jean.

-Their support, advice and trust was always treasured and we continued to keep in contact sharing holidays in Scotland, mostly fishing.
-Paul was as ever the patient teacher who had the uncanny knack of knowing just where the fish were and plucking them out effortlessly.
+Pal and Jean’s support, advice and trust was always treasured and we continued to keep in contact sharing holidays in Scotland, mostly fishing.
+Paul was, as ever, the patient teacher who had the uncanny knack of knowing just where the fish were and plucking them out effortlessly.
 The loop of his line flowing high over his head under total control will live with me forever as an aspiration.